Home Safety FAQs

 Smart home technology can be a useful tool for protecting your property while you travel.
 An enhanced security system complete with surveillance cameras gives you the power to see what’s going on in your home and receive activity alerts straight to your web-enabled device.

-Smart home technology can also save you money on your heating bills while you’re away.
-And you won’t have to come home to a chilly house.
+Smart home technology can also save you money on your heating bills while you’re away without having to come home to a chilly house.
 With the press of a button, you can program your lights and air conditioning to turn on before you get home.

-To keep your home safe and sound during your travels, find an ESA member who can create a security plan that will protect your home during your vacation and beyond.
+or call (888) 447-1689 to find an ESA member that can create a security plan that will protect your home during your vacation and beyond.

 Making A Difference

 Copyright 2011-2017 by Electronic Security Association, Inc. All Rights Reserved.